Shopify/quilt/.github/CONTRIBUTING.md

 The packages in Quilt are used in mission-critical production scenarios.
 As such, we try not to merge any untested code.
 The coverage doesn't strictly need to be 100% across the board, but testing should remain a primary concern.

+To run the full test suite, simply run `dev test`.
+In order for tests to run properly, you may need to first run `dev build`

 ### TODO Comments

 TODO comments may seem like a great placeholder for work in progress.
-We prefer top handle this in a different way, using a combination of feature branches and github issues.
+We prefer to handle this in a different way, using a combination of feature branches and github issues.

 #### Follow-up Github issues